ATPAustinPeng/sorting-algorithm-database/README.md

     * If the current element is greater than the next, swap the two elements.
     * Sorts from the end of the array to the front.
 * **Best Case Scenario**
-    * If the given array is in ascending order.
+    * When the given array is in ascending order.
 * **Worst Case Scenario**
-    * If the given array is in descending order.
+    * When the given array is in descending order.

 ### Selection Sort
 * **How It Works**
     * Finds the minimum value in the array and swaps it with the first unsorted element from the front of the array.
     * Sorts from the front of the array to the end.
 * **Best Case Scenario**
-    * If the given array is in ascending order.
+    * When the given array is in ascending order.
 * **Worst Case Scenario**
-    * If the given array is in descending order.
+    * When the given array is in descending order.

 ### Insertion Sort
 * **How It Works**
     * Loops through the array, taking the each element and placing it into its sorted position.
     * Sorts from the front of the array to the end.
 * **Best Case Scenario**
-    * If the given array is in ascending order.
+    * When the given array is in ascending order.
 * **Worst Case Scenario**
-    * If the given array is in descending order.
+    * When the given array is in descending order.

 ### Merge Sort
 * **How It Works**